daviddev16/RESTAssured/README.md

 ### Types of Assertations

 RESTAssured provide a set of ways and functions to test your code.
-You can either use static functions (with `TRESTAssuredAssert`) or assertations for that (using a test spec interface).
+You can either use static functions (with `TRESTAssuredAssert`) or spec assertation (using a test spec interface).

 ### Static functions